JohnGiorgi/DeCLUTR/README.md

 ## Citing

-If you use DeCLUTR in your work, please consider citing our preprint
+If you use DeCLUTR in your work, please consider citing our paper

 ```
 @inproceedings{giorgi-etal-2021-declutr,